There are three ways this story could begin. But as of today, when I’m writing this, there is only one ending.

 He paused.
 I could literally see his eyes widen degree by tiny degree, and I stammered wordlessly for a moment.
 He was, after all, a professor.

-“I forgot that about you,” Amir said, finally, smiling.
-“You’re quite funny.”
+“I forgot that about you,” Gelber said, finally, smiling.
+“You’re quite funny.
+No. Call me Amir.”

 Somehow he knew that I’d graduated early, and somehow we ended up at the Canoe Club, drinking merlot, and somehow, when I found myself in his bed, I wasn’t surprised.
 I wasn’t much of anything.